 Matthew S. Aungst, Esq., is a native of Vermont who relocated to Central Florida as a child.
-After receiving his undergraduate degree in Finance from University of Central Florida (UCF), Matt graduated from Florida State University (FSU) with his Juris Doctorate (JD) and Masters of Business Administration (MBA).
+He received his undergraduate degree in Finance from the University of Central Florida (UCF), then graduated from Florida State University (FSU) with his Juris Doctorate (JD) and Masters of Business Administration (MBA).

 -The Florida Bar